aloxe/huwindty/src/pages/documentation/images.md

 ![drooderfiets and red circus](/documentation/circus.jpg){.lazy}

-When you inspect the code, you see that the generated code is the following responsive HTML:
+When you inspect the generated code, you see following responsive HTML:

 ```html
 <picture>